 Thomas stood behind her, his face ashen, his hands shoved into his pockets as if to keep them from shaking.
 Emily’s throat was dry, her voice barely a rasp.
 “The statue… what was it?”

 The Harpers exchanged a glance, their eyes filled with something that wasn’t just fear—it was guilt.
-Thomas spoke, his voice low, like he was confessing a sin.
+Thomas spoke, his voice low, as if he were confessing a sin.

 “We don’t have a clown statue.
 But Clara… she’s been saying for weeks that a creepy clown watches her sleep.
 She’d wake up crying, saying it was in her room, standing in the corner.
 We thought it was nightmares, just a kid’s imagination.
 We didn’t believe her.”